Solomon1533/1dgk.github.io/_posts/2024-02-24-operators-in-sql.md

 layout: post
 title: Using Operators in SQL Queries
 ---
+SQL queries can be filtered further with:
+- the WHERE keyword
+- the BETWEEN and AND operators, and
+- operators for working with numeric or date and time data types (for example, =, >, >=)

 Retrieve data for login attempts made after 2022-05-09:
 ```sql
 SELECT *